seanthegeek/powertools/README.md

 ## Getting help

 On Linux/BSD/Unix systems, you may be used to using `--help` or `man`, or `/?` on Windows.
-To get help with a powershell commandlet or script use `Get-Help -Full`:
+To get help with a PowerShell commandlet or script use `Get-Help -Full`:

     Get-Help -Full runme.ps1 | more